• Menu

 image of ski eldora

-Skiing at Eldora is a local favorite with its convenient access, lesser fees, and fun runs.
-Located about 20 miles west of Boulder and 50 miles from Denver, Eldora is one of the few ski mountains east of the continental divide.
+Skiing at Eldora is a local favorite with its convenient access, lower fees, and fun runs.
+Located about 20 miles west of Boulder and 50 miles from Denver, Eldora is one of the few ski mountains east of the Continental Divide.
 With a summit of 10,600 feet, it slopes down Bryan Mountain approximately 1,600 feet before resting at the main base of 9,200 feet.

 Enjoy Eldora Nordic Center